xor2003/masm2c/README.md

 TODO: fix sound on SDL, finish porting (keyboard, graphics mode,...)

-Binary is available on release page
+Binary is available on releases page
 -------------------------------

-To build from source Inertia for SDL:
+Building Inertia for SDL from source:
 -------------------------------
 1. get PDCurses or other curses library+headers, SDL2, mingw32
 2. build_mingw.bat